GCSE History: Getting to grips with Elizabethan England

 - investigate requirements and approaches to address the nominated site question linked to The Globe Theatre in 2019.

 Carmel Bones is a teaching and learning enthusiast.
-An advanced skills teacher, author, trainer and examiner, she now works in schools internationally helping to optimise outcomes for learners and teachers.
-Preparing for the 2018 GCSE exams she is delighted to use her expertise since she has taught the topic of Elizabethan England for 20 years.
+An advanced skills teacher, author, trainer and examiner, now working in schools internationally helping to optimise outcomes for learners and teachers.
 In January 2017 she presented a 360 VR tour of Hardwick Hall at Bett.
 She has written history materials for BBC Bitesize and Clickview.
 She is a member of the Historical Association's Secondary Committee and in 2017 was delighted to be made an honorary fellow.
+She is delighted to use her expertise since she has taught the topic of Elizabethan England for 20 years and has recently co-authored the AQA and OCR B GCSE Hodder History My Revision Notes both published Winter 2017-18.

 All teachers of the new GCSE History specification.